DionisioDH/INF6027-Life_Satisfaction_Proj/README.md

 ----------------------------------------
     1. Download the "Life Satisfaction - Project.Rproj" project file
     2. Download the 4 datasets (following steps in section below or from the "Data" folder in GitHub)
-    3. Run the .R files in order (1 through 6); this is the 1st .R file.
+    3. Run the .R files in order (1 through 6).

 # Instructions to downloading the data sets (directly from the ONS website)